ibexa/documentation-user/docs/site_organization/working_with_page.md

     - In the **Setup segment and content matching priority rules** section, select a Segment Group and a Segment, then click **Select content** and navigate to the Content item you want to display for the selected group.

+    The rules are checked in order, so if a user belongs to more than one Segment, the first rule applies.

     ### Form block

     Note that completing the settings of the Form block requires at least one Form Content item created.